LauraMansier/ArableLandscape-PestControl/README.md

 ## Contribute
 If you find any issue/bug/proposal, open an issue and we will try to solve/discuss it.
 Pull requests are more than welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-Check this out, no clue yet

 ## Acknowledgments
 This research was supported by the [FRAMEwork H2020 project](https://www.framework-biodiversity.eu/) and conducted at [UvA Science Faculty](https://science.uva.nl/).
 You can find more information on sustainable agricultural practices at [Recodo](https://recodo.io/).